-- The vessel must be constructed in the United States and must meet the applicable requirements of the U.S. Coast Guard (if an export vessel then it must meet IMO requirements, the laws of the country of documentation and the port it serves, as well as comply with any applicable treaties, conventions, or international conventions)
+- Constructed in the United States and meet the applicable requirements of the U.S. Coast Guard (if an export vessel then it must meet IMO requirements, the laws of the country of documentation and the port it serves, as well as comply with any applicable treaties, conventions, or international conventions),

-- The vessel must be constructed, maintained, and operated to meet the requirements of either the American Bureau of Shipping (ABS) or another approved classification society
+- Constructed, maintained, and operated to meet the requirements of either the American Bureau of Shipping (ABS) or another approved classification society,

-- Comply with any applicable U.S. laws relating to the operation of the vessel (except in the case of export vessels)
+- Comply with any applicable U.S. laws relating to vessel operation (except in the case of export vessels)

-- For reconstruction or reconditioning – demonstrate that the work on vessel is not necessary because of inadequate maintenance and repair
+- For reconstruction or reconditioning – demonstrate that needed work on the vessel would not the result of inadequate maintenance and repair

 To be eligible for guarantees, the operator of the vessel financed under the project must meet the following criteria:

-- Principal business of the applicant over the previous five years, information on controlled business entities and the nature of their business
+- Principal business of the applicant for the previous five years, including information on controlled business entities and nature of all relevant businesses,

-- Detailed statement of the applicant’s ability to successfully operate the financed vessel or the shipyard
+- Detailed statement of applicant’s ability to successfully operate the financed vessel or the shipyard

 - Vessels or technology financed by Title XI must maintain adequate insurance during the entire term of the financing.